mr-ravin/APTxNeuron/README.md

 ----
 #### Conclusion
 This work introduced the APTx Neuron, a unified, fully trainable neural unit that integrates linear transformation and non-linear activation into a single expression, extending the APTx activation function.
-By learning per-input parameters $\alpha_i$, $\beta_i$, $\gamma_i$, and $\delta$ for each input $x_i$ within a neuron, the APTx Neuron removes the need for separate activation layers and enables fine-grained input transformation.
-APTx Neuron generalizes traditional neurons and activations, offering greater representational power.
-Our MNIST experiments show that a fully connected APTx Neuron-based feedforward neural network achieves 96.69% test accuracy within 11 epochs with approximately 332K trainable parameters, demonstrating rapid convergence and high efficiency.
+By learning per-input parameters $\alpha_i$, $\beta_i$, and $\gamma_i$ for each input $x_i$, and a shared bias term $\delta$ within a neuron, the APTx Neuron removes the need for separate activation layers and enables fine-grained input transformation.
+The APTx Neuron generalizes traditional neurons and activations, offering greater representational power.
+Our experiments show that a fully connected APTx Neuron-based feedforward neural network achieves 96.69% test accuracy on the MNIST dataset within 11 epochs using approximately 332K trainable parameters, demonstrating rapid convergence and high efficiency.
 This design lays the groundwork for extending APTx Neurons to CNNs and transformers, paving the way for more compact and adaptive deep learning architectures.

 ----